-While studying the Organic analysis and estimation practical course, the student will be able to:
+While studying the Organic analysis and estimation practical course, the student shall be able to:

 CO1.
-Explain about the basic terms and concepts involved in the organic analysis and organic estimation of an organic compound.
+Know about the basic terms and concepts involved in the organic analysis and organic estimation of an organic compound.

 CO2.
-Describe the systematic analysis of an organic compound with one functional group using preliminary tests, detection of elements present, aromatic or aliphatic, saturated or unsaturated, type of the functional groups and confirmatory tests.
+Understand the systematic analysis of an organic compound with one functional group using preliminary tests, detection of elements present, aromatic or aliphatic, saturated or unsaturated, type of the functional groups and confirmatory tests.

 CO3.
-Determine the estimation of an organic compound.
+Gain knowledge on the estimation of an organic compound.

-After completion of the Organic analysis and estimation practical course, the student will be able to:
+After completion of the Organic analysis and estimation practical course, the student will have the ability to: